 The IMSI is used here just as a representation of an identifier that can be used for LI.
 For example, even if one permanent or long-term identifier (e.g. IMSI) is concealed from serving CN in the Next Generation system, it is likely that LI will require some other permanent or long-term identifier (e.g. MSISDN).
 The consequence is that concealing one identifier (e.g. IMSI) does not solve the privacy issue.
 If all the permanent or long-term identifiers are concealed from the serving CN and a mechanism is developed so that the home CN needs to be involved for identifying the LI targets, then the third LI requirement listed above will be violated.

 Therefore, concealing the permanent or long-term identifiers from the serving CN, though important, would not be legal unless the LI requirements are revised or relaxed.

+Fallback to earlier generations of 3GPP networks is another aspect that affects considerations about enhancements to concealing permanent or long-term subscriber identities.
+If a solution is introduced that makes the protection better in NextGen network than what we currently have for earlier generations of 3GPP networks, then it would be highly desirable that a circumvention of this solution by fallback to legacy 3GPP networks could be mitigated.
+As an example, let us consider an active attack with an “IMSI catcher”.
+If NextGen UE is protected against IMSI catchers that pretend to be parts of genuine NextGen networks then the attacker could instead try whether the NextGen UE would reveal its IMSI to an IMSI catcher that pretends to be a genuine LTE eNodeB.
+This alternative attack would work against such NextGen UEs that also support LTE unless a suitable mitigation can be found.

 5.7.3.2.2 Security and privacy threats

 NOTE: Similar threats as in clause 5.7.3.2.2.